bendiogene/ConflictAwareLLM/README.md

 The config file used for the papers is `./configs/gpt2-small_experiment1_1_ft_ablation.yml`

-### Additional Experiment : Using model output only (as opposed to activations and gradients)
+### 1.3.
+Classification using model output only (as opposed to activations and gradients)

-In addition to feasibility with activations and gradients, we tested also using model output probabilities.
+In addition to feasibility with activations and gradients above, we tested also using model output probabilities.
 The corresponding experiment can be ran as follows.

 ```bash
 python experiments_scripts/exp_1_1_output_only.py --config configs/gpt2-small_experiment1_1_output_only.yml

 ```

 ## 2. Non-dissonant updates

-### Experiment 2.1: Targetted updates
+### Experiment 2.1: Targetted updates comparing different placement strategies

+This script trains the model `model_name` on old (dataset A in the script) and new (dataset B) knowledge, using different placement strategies, with experiment parameters defined in the corresponding config file.

 ```bash
 accelerate launch --config_file  configs/[model_name]_experiment2_1_with_B.yml experiments_scripts/exp_2_1_withB.py
 ```

 We experimented with gpt2-small and gpt2-xl under various conditions.
-All config files are available under `./configs/gpt2*2_1_withB*`
+Example of config files we used are available under `./configs/gpt2*2_1_withB*`

+* Note that, for "historical reasons", the script still trains the model first on a dataset H of 10,000 facts, which became, in the end, useful only for the next experiment of the "lottery ticket" hypothesis (Training on dataset H is used as a "simulation" to identify the "winning subnetworks", in which new knowledge is placed).

 ### Experiment 2.2: Lottery ticket hypothesis (appendix)

+In this experiment, we train on an unrelated dataset H, to identify the winning subnetworks (neurons that changed a lot during the training on H).
+We then start from a pre-trained model and assess the efficiency of the winning subnetworks in learning new knowledge.

 ```bash
 accelerate launch --config_file  configs/[model_name]_experiment2_2.yml experiments_scripts/exp_2_2.py